-Table 1 - Audit Scheduling Guidance
+Table 2 - Audit Scheduling Guidance

-It is the responsibility of the Auditee to ensure that certification is in place to satisfy the requirements of any specific contract, customer or bid.
+It is the responsibility of the Auditee to ensure that certification is in place to satisfy the requirements of any specific contract, customer or bid in which the Auditee takes part.

-2.1.2 Confirmation of Audit Date
+3.1.2 Confirmation of Audit Date

 After logging the details of the Audit request, the information is sent to the Audit Team.
-The Audit Management team will liaise between the Auditee and Audit Team to agree Audit dates.
+The Audit Management team will liaise between the Auditee and Audit Team to agree the Audit duration (if necessary for non-standard requests) and Audit dates.